odkr/cgi-runas/README.md

 # su-php

-A wrapper that runs PHP scripts under the UID and GID of their owner.
+A wrapper around PHP that runs PHP scripts under the UID and GID of their owner.

 ## Requirements